Methylene Blue and Alzheimer’s Disease: Present Research and Prospects for the Future

 In a study conducted by Wischik et al. (2015), researchers found that methylene blue could significantly decrease abnormal tau protein aggregates in mice models with tauopathy, directly impacting the disease progression.

-Furthermore, another study published in Frontiers in Ageing (2018) demonstrated that low doses of methylene blue could enhance mitochondrial function and help protect neurons from oxidative stress-induced damage.
+Furthermore, another study published in Frontiers in Ageing Neuroscience (2018) demonstrated that low doses of methylene blue could enhance mitochondrial function and help protect neurons from oxidative stress-induced damage.

 In addition to tau reduction, methylene blue has shown promise in facilitating amyloid clearance, another vital factor contributing to Alzheimer’s disease progression.